|

 There's two broad strategies for integrating HighFive into other code: finding or vendoring.
 When finding HighFive, the assumption by the consumer is that it's been installed somewhere and it can find it.
 When vendoring, the consumer brings their own copy of HighFive and uses it.
 The different vendoring strategies are:

-There are serveral ways of indicating where to find a package:
+There are several ways of indicating where to find a package:

 However, if one of our consumers adds export(...) to their CMakeLists.txt then their build breaks, complaining about missing HighFive targets (and it seems they can't "fix it up" on their end because then CMake complains that there's duplicate exported HighFive related targets).

-The second way ommiting the missing export() can break downstream projects is if they attempt to use HighFive's build directory (not install directory) as HighFive_ROOT (or CMAKE_PREFIX_PATH).
+The second way omitting the missing export() can break downstream projects is if they attempt to use HighFive's build directory (not install directory) as HighFive_ROOT (or CMAKE_PREFIX_PATH).

 This is the idea that libraries behave differently depending on whether they use HighFive in their distributed headers; or not.
 If they don't they could attempt to hide the fact that they use HighFive from their users.